driemworks/fangorn/README.md

 > hardcoded to save to ciphertext.txt for now
 > you must delete the file if you want to encrypt a new message... needs work

+./target/debug/quickbeam encrypt \
+--message-path test.txt \
+--filename ibd.txt \
+--config-path config.txt \
+--keystore-dir tmp/keystore \
-./target/debug/quickbeam encrypt --message-path test.txt --config-path config.txt --keystore-dir tmp/keystore --intent "Password(test)"
+--intent "Password(test)"

 ##### Decrypt a message

-./target/debug/quickbeam decrypt --cid bafkreihtg6e2w2fa2b2nkoecohdlvrd4j5bv2rr23xajn7rcy24x2oacje --config-path config.txt --witness test --pt_filename test
+./target/debug/quickbeam decrypt --filename ibd.txt --config-path config.txt --witness test --pt-filename test

 ##### To run UI
 1. From the root run: `cargo run -p entmoot`